mpewsey/ManiaMap/README.md

 ## About

 This package allows for the creation of procedurally generated metroidvania style layouts from user-defined level layout graphs and room templates.
 The resulting layouts can be used in games, such as those of the rouge-like genre, or to render maps, such as that shown below.
-The generation algorithm is based on [[2]](#2) but does not include a simulated annealing evolver.
+The layout generation algorithm is based on [[2]](#2) but does not include a simulated annealing evolver.

 ![BigMap](https://user-images.githubusercontent.com/23442063/158001876-cb3962a8-9826-44e9-bb19-a5779e3f99d6.png)